damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/interceptors.md

 **Note:** Do not send the access token with requests for which the access token is not intended!

-You can configure the routes you want to send a token with in the configuration:
+You can configure the routes you want to send a token within the configuration:

 ```ts
 AuthModule.forRoot({